robjwells/robjwells.github.io/content/posts/2018/05/2018-05-17-html-image-dimensions-with-a-css-border.md

 ---
-title: HTML image dimensions with a CSS border
+title: "HTML image dimensions with a CSS border"
 date: 2018-05-17 21:00
 ---